wikid24/ffxiv_mmd_tools_helper/documentation/README.md

 - Bottom Height: Specifies the XYZ's coordinate height of the **bottom** of the skirt from 0.
 - Bottom Radius: Specifies how large/small the **bottom** of your skirt is

-Upon pressing 'OK', it will create the skirt_obj and **remember** the parameters upon the next time you press the button. **IT IS PERFECTLY FINE TO PRESS 'OK' EVEN IF YOU STILL WANT TO MAKE CHANGES** because very single time you press the OK button, it will **replace** the current skirt_obj with a **new** skirt object
+Upon pressing 'OK', it will create the skirt_obj and **remember** the parameters upon the next time you press the 'OK' button. **IT IS PERFECTLY FINE TO PRESS 'OK' EVEN IF YOU STILL WANT TO MAKE CHANGES** because every single time you press the OK button, it will **replace** the current skirt_obj with a **new** skirt object